 Professional treatments from the dentist provide topical fluoride treatment to strengthen your enamel.
 The treatment will likely not cause any anxiety or require anesthesia because the dentist completes it within a few minutes.
 However, you are restricted from eating or drinking anything for 30 minutes after the application to allow your teeth to absorb the fluoride fully.
 Before receiving fluoride treatment, provide your entire medical history to the professional to ensure they choose the appropriate treatment for you.

 When compared to the costs of getting a filling, fluoride treatments are downright affordable.
 Children receive coverage from insurance providers, but adults must pay $ 10-$ 30 or more to receive topical fluoride treatments from dentists.
-If you are concerned about the prices of fluoride treatments, enquire with the dentist about it before you get the treatment.
+If you are concerned about the prices of fluoride treatments, inquire with the dentist about it before you get the treatment.

 The frequency of fluoride treatment for adults depends on their oral health and their risks of dental cavities.
 The American Dental Association suggests you get in office proficient fluoride treatments once every three, six, or 12 months depending on your dental health.
 If you are at high risk of cavities, dentists prescribe a fluoride rinse or gel to use at home.